mhornstein/Cloudinary-Test/Part3/part3.md

 * Loads an image from Cloudinary.
 * Renders it in the browser.
-* Applies a transformation (Cartoonify) at the click of a button.
+* Applies a transformation at the click of a button.

+**Time to complete:** 10 minutes.

-You can try out the final product here:
+You can try out the final app here:
 \<placeholder for CodePen/GitHub link or embed>

 ---

-## Why transformations are important
+## Introduction

+### Why use image transformations?

 Transformations let you dynamically resize, crop, adjust quality, and apply effects to your media.
-This ensures every user receives an optimized version—without needing to create or store multiple files.
+This ensures every user receives an optimized version without needing to create or store multiple files.

-## Why the JavaScript SDK is important
+### Why use the JavaScript SDK?

 Transformations can be applied by manually constructing delivery URLs.
 However, the JavaScript SDK makes this process simpler and less error-prone by providing a clear, chainable API for defining transformations in code.
 Behind the scenes, both approaches achieve the same result.

 ---

-## Step 0: Base HTML & CSS
+## 1. Prepare the HTML and CSS scaffold

-For this tutorial, only the Cloudinary JavaScript SDK is required.
-The HTML and CSS are already provided.
+This tutorial focuses on the Cloudinary JavaScript SDK.
+To keep things simple, the HTML and CSS are provided for you.

 **Project layout**